Skip to main content

 Night shifts

-If your GP or obstetrician gives you a medical certificate to say night time work may be damaging to your health, your employer must find daytime work for you.
+If your GP or obstetrician gives you a medical certificate to say night work may be damaging to your health, your employer must find daytime work for you.

-You are entitled to take paid time-off work to attend antenatal appointments and some antenatal classes.
+You are entitled to take paid time off work to attend antenatal appointments and some antenatal classes.

-Page last reviewed: 22 February 2021
+Page last reviewed: 28 July 2025

-Next review due: 22 February 2024
+Next review due: 28 July 2028

 Slaintecare logo